-With regular usage of feverfew however the severity, and ocurrence is likely to decrease gradually overtime to the point where they may not even be noticable.
+With regular usage of feverfew however the severity, and occurrence is likely to decrease gradually overtime to the point where they may not even be noticeable.

 Many will even keep a potted feverfew plant in their garden or house and eat a leaf or 2 each day as a preventative.

 Now that we've established that the best method for taking feverfew to treating or correcting your migraines on a consistent basis, over a long period of time, lets look at the dosage.